Thousands take part in March for Science in Berlin

 The march, timed to coincide with Earth Day, comes after moves by Trump to cut funding to the Environmental Protection Agency and the National Institutes of Health.

 "Science is necessary.
-In my opinion empirical science is the key to progress by the culture and civilisation we have developed," marcher Hagen Esterberg told Reuters TV.
+In my opinion empirical science is the key to progress by the culture and civilization we have developed," marcher Hagen Esterberg told Reuters TV.

 Maria Pohle said she joined the march to show support "for the science which is not only threatened in America, but also in Europe and everywhere in the world."